cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Tag Content Pages?

 ## Ideas
- - Hide button for the Body Preview
  - Could the replace line breaks with spaces add to the TextBox context menu without interfering with other choices?
+Looks like spell check is the most questionable option - need to test...
  - Auto-validate all html output?
  - Look at deployment options - self contained? msix? automated?
  - Provide a bit of abstraction to easily do MarkDown help text - see pdftocairo notes in settings - that works ok but font size doesn't match, link handler is code behind...
- - Top of the html page menu - or other 'nav' idea (maybe just a one level set of links that collapses on mobile? or...)
- - Top of the html page search box - maybe pass a query parameter to the all content list page?
  - What if you piped/setup your google alerts to RSS and there was integrated support for pulling them in and working with them.
 Obvious con is not sure even if RSS is still currently an option whether it will always be an option.
  - Backup the master media directory, database and current site to a dated folder (where?)
  - Could all font sizes be controlled by slider?
 I like the control in the editor but maybe everywhere would be more useful?